rasvanjaya21/pemodelan-dan-simulasi-data/README.md

 # Pemodelan Dan Simulasi Data
-a MidTerm Exam Project in Data Modelling and Simulation (Class D)
+a Middle Test Project in Data Modelling and Simulation (Class D)